qdzlug/JoyOfNGINX/README.md

 This directory contains subdirectories for the various Ansible examples that are provided.

+#### NGNIX Plus
+Ansible scripts to manage NGINX Plus, the paid version of NGINX by F5.

+#### NGNIX OSS
+Ansible scripts to manage NGINX OSS, the OSS version managed by F5.

+#### Tailscale
+[Tailscale](https://github.com/tailscale/tailscale) is a software product that leverages [wireguard](https://www.wireguard.com/) to provide secure VPN networking.

+Within these examples, Wireguard can be used to securely connect to the nodes used for the examples.
+This can also serve as a proof of concept for securing traffic between, say, a front end loadbalancer and the upstreams it is balancing across.

+This directory contains an ansible deployment file that can be used to install Tailscale on your nodes.
+This requires that you:
+1. Have a Tailscale account.
+2. You have created a non-expiring API token to join your tailscale network.

 ## FAQ

 #### Terraform has an Ansible provider; why didn't you use that?